elm-city-craftworks/practicing-ruby-manuscripts/README.md

 I believe that it's only right for me to release my articles for free after a reasonable amount of time has passed, but this project is still a TON of work, and would not exist without my subscribers.
-You can get access to a lot more articles and make it possible for me to keep publishing by signing up for an account.
+You can get access to a lot more articles and make it possible for me to keep publishing by signing up for a paid account.
 It's only $8/month, and it's totally worth it.